nategraf/Naumachia/README.md

 ### A multi-tenant network sandbox for security challenges

-**The ambition of this project** is to enable the deployment of network exploit challenges for fun and non-profit.
+**The ambition of [Naumachia](https://en.wikipedia.org/wiki/Naumachia)** is to enable the deployment of network exploit challenges for fun and non-profit.
 The main target is providing fun and challenging exercises for CTFs, with the secondary goal of being used in a classroom setting, and more applications to come.

 It **provides challengers with layer two (LAN) access to their own instance of a vitualized network and target machines** as defined by the challenge specification.
 When a user logs in, a cluster is brought online just for them, and when they log out it is torn down.
 Optionally, any data may be persisted.